SOTR654/copy/docs/Objects/Sheet.md

     read_only: true

   - name: Cache
-    type: "{{Cell}}"
+    type: "{{value: string}}"
-    description: List with lists containing the data for each cell.
+    description: List containing the information of all cells.
     read_only: true

   - name: Changes